 The Intensive Support and Supervision Program (ISSP) is a community based one-to-one service for youth involved in the criminal justice system.
 The program serves youth on a court order between the ages of 12 and 18.
 The program complements the case management and supervision provided by the referring youth probation officer and is most often a court-mandated service.

 The overall goal of the program is to reduce involvement in the criminal justice system, through a trauma-informed practice that seeks to optimize the health and wellness of the participants.
 ISSP staff support youth as they participate in planned activities as well as support and monitor compliance with the conditions of the youth’s court order.

-Our staff members work with each youth person using a strength-based approach, helping them develop goals related to educational, vocational, interpersonal and life skills to function in society in a healthy, positive manner.
+Our staff members work with each youth using a strength-based approach, helping them develop and achieve goals related to education, employment, housing, interpersonal and life skills to function in society in a healthy, positive manner.
 Staff work with participants to help them develop their independence and to develop tools to deal with conflict in their lives.
 We work collaboratively with community partners including Youth Probation Officers, Victoria Youth Forensics, Discovery, schools, community centres, employment services, legal services and housing providers.

 250-384-9133 Ext.
 225